 The patient should have a regular medical and nursing review as per local protocol to identify adverse reactions and effectiveness of clozapine treatment.
-The observation protocol on the NIMC (clozapine titration) at page 4 provides suggested monitoring guidelines.
+The observation protocol on the NIMC (clozapine titration) at page 4 (see Figure 22) provides suggested monitoring guidelines.
 Advice can be sought from the treating psychiatrist if a different titration regimen is required.